junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 Also, some parents buy sweets or soft drinks (fizzy drinks) for their children when they could spend the same money buying eggs, milk, nuts or other nutritious foods.
 This way their children could become more healthy for the same amount of money.
 Discuss this with the families and look for solutions.

 IF YOU HAVE A LITTLE MONEY AND WANT TO HELP YOUR CHILD GROW STRONG:
-DO NOT BUY HIM A SOFT DRINK OR SWEETS— BUY HIM 2 EGGS OR A HANDFUL OF NUTS.
+DO NOT BUY HIM A SOFT DRINK OR SWEETS,  BUY HIM 2 EGGS OR A HANDFUL OF NUTS.

 # [116](#page-116)